research-team/grants/dream/intro.md

 1. Develop intermediate layer in probabilistic logic or better [NARS](https://github.com/opennars/opennars):
    2. Develop reasoning environment deployable on robotic system (ex: AR-601)
    2. Develop approach to NARS facts based description of the behavior
-1. Develop realistic NN (rNN) approach for of training and behavior including emotions
+1. Develop realistic spiking NN (sNN) approach for training and behavior including emotions
-   2. Develop the rNN structure as the basement for the training and behavior
+   2. Develop the sNN structure as the basement for the training and behavior
    2. Implement in the supercomputer simulation
-   2. Develop rNN to NARS translation mechanism
+   2. Develop sNN to NARS translation mechanism
-   2. Implement the rNN to NARS mechanism
+   2. Implement the sNN to NARS mechanism

 ...